A Good Day to Die Hard: Cancelled sequel

 When the production was formally announced for the fifth film in the series, Bruce Willis expressed his desire to retire the John McClane character in a sixth and final film.
 By September 2017, director Len Wiseman publicly floated that he was casting for a young version of John McClane for his self-penned origin story called John McClane, whose plot was rumored to borrow heavily from the Die Hard: Year One comic book mini-series.
 Six months later, the studio enlisted duo Chad Hayes and Carey W. Hayes to re-write the screenplay after Bruce Willis refused to endorse the previous edition and its actor.

 In July 2018, producer Lorenzo di Bonaventura submitted an updated treatment titled McClane, further confirming that the storyline features elements of McClane's and Holly's characters in the 1970s, intermixed with their present-day counterparts.
 The following month, Wiseman stated that pre-production on the new film should start "...fairly soon, no dates" once the script has been completed.
 Tobey Maguire joined the production team late summer 2018.
 By December 2018, di Bonaventura handed in yet another draft, this time without input from Willis.
 Production designer Carol Uraneck, who was hired in September 2018, later left the project by the close of the year.
 In February 2019, the production team made a revision to the writing, insinuating that the project, though supposedly moving forward, is on the studio's backburner, as evinced by executives not even having read the script yet.
 Actress Mary Elizabeth Winstead said that she would be interested in returning as Lucy Gennero-McClane in a future installment, but later intimated doubt that the film would ever get made due to scheduling conflicts.

 Die Hard was removed from the Fox imprint through at least its 2021 slate, after Disney's acquisition and senior management shake-up, which saw the dismissal of its theatrical distribution executive, Chris Aronson.

 The production was later cancelled outright in August 2019 after further consideration by Disney.

-Willis reprised his role as McClane for the final time in 2020 for an advertisement for the DieHard car battery commercial.
+Willis reprised his role as McClane for the final time in 2020 for an advertisement for the DieHard car battery.
 Willis later retired from acting in 2022 due to being diagnosed with aphasia, ruling out any future return as McClane.